 An agreement was signed on Wednesday (15 November) between Egypt and Tunisia, covering cultural and economic relations.

-An agreement was signed on Wednesday (15 November) between Egypt and Tunisia, covering cultural and economic relations.
+Background: An agreement was signed on Wednesday (15 November) between Egypt and Tunisia, covering cultural and economic relations.
 It was signed by Mohammed Abdullah Merziban, the Egyptian Deputy Prime Minister and Minister of Foreign Trade, and by Chedley Ayari, the Tunisian Minister of the Economy.
 Tunisian Prime Minister Hedi Nouira was in Egypt when the signing took place.
 He had been holding discussions on mutual topics as well as the general Middle East situation with Egyptian Premier Aziz Sidky.

 SYNOPSIS: A delegation from Tunisia arrived in Cairo on Wednesday.
 They were led by Chedley Ayari, the Minister of the Economy.